-Description: WWT is seeking funds in partnership with Touchet Westside Irrigation District (TWID), who holds the largest water right and therefore effectively the most senior water right on the Touchet River.
-Their water right, in combination with upstream diversions, allowed TWID to legally decrease flows to the point of impairing adult fish passage during critical fall adult in-migration window and in some years to essentially dewater the river below the diversion structure at Hofer Dam (~RM 4).
-The historic syphon and diversion dam were fish passage barriers for migrating ESA-listed steelhead, bull trout, and reintroduced spring Chinook, included an ESA non-compliant fish screen, and utilized an unlined gravity fed canal system to deliver water.
-In 2009, the Walla Walla County Conservation District (WWCCD), Washington State Conservation Commission (WSCC), Confederated Tribes of the Umatilla Indian Reservation (CTUIR), Washington Department of Ecology (DOE), and TWID completed the Hofer-Eastside-Westside Complex: Fish Passage, Fish Screening, Pump Station Construction, Pipeline Construction Project to address these items.
+Description: WWT is seeking funds for the Touchet River Hofer Dam Assessment and Design Study in partnership with Touchet Westside Irrigation District (TWID).
+TWID holds the largest water right and therefore effectively the most senior water right on the Touchet River.
+Their historic water right, in combination with upstream diversions, allowed TWID to legally decrease flows to the point of impairing adult fish passage during critical fall adult in-migration window and in some years to essentially dewater the river below the diversion structure at Hofer Dam (~RM 4).
+The historic TWID syphon and diversion dam were fish passage barriers for migrating ESA-listed steelhead, bull trout, and reintroduced spring Chinook, included an ESA non-compliant fish screen, and utilized an unlined gravity fed canal system to deliver water.
+In 2009, the Walla Walla County Conservation District (WWCCD), Washington State Conservation Commission (WSCC), Confederated Tribes of the Umatilla Indian Reservation (CTUIR), Washington

+Department of Ecology (DOE), and TWID completed the Hofer-Eastside-Westside Complex: Fish Passage, Fish Screening, Pump Station Construction, Pipeline Construction Project to address these items.

 While the 2009 project improved water use efficiency at TWID and improved fish passage, the modified water circulation pattern in this area causes significant sediment accumulation during certain flows in the Touchet River, resulting in the new diversion infrastructure and pool and chute fish ladder not functioning as intended (BPA Statement of Work Report 5/14/2021).
-This sediment impacts TWID's ability to divert their full water right and affects the function of the four fish screens.
+This sediment impacts the District's ability to divert their full water right and affects the function of the four fish screens.
 One of the screens is fully blocked by sediment and weeds, causing the need to excavate the area in front of the screen regularly.
 In times of low flows, the sediment build-up also impacts the flow rate going towards the diversion infrastructure and through the fish ladder.
-TWID has had to install flash boards along the dam during these low flows to raise the water level above the sediment bar.
-In 2014, the WWCCD completed a project funded by Bonneville Power Administration to develop a stamped construction-ready design to rectify sediment accumulation, provide fish passage and screening benefits as intended by the 2009 project, and allow TWID to divert their legal water right at Hofer Dam.
-Although a preferred alternative was selected, the design was not constructed and since 2014, no further work has been completed, but fish passage is still a recognized problem.
+The District has had to install flash boards along the dam during these low flows to raise the water level above the sediment bar.
+In 2014, the WWCCD completed a project funded by Bonneville Power Administration (BPA) to develop a stamped construction-ready design to rectify sediment accumulation, provide fish passage and screening benefits as intended by the 2009 project, and allow TWID to divert their legal water right at Hofer Dam.
+Although a preferred alternative was selected, the design was not constructed and subsequent to 2014, no further design or implementation has been completed, but fish passage is still a recognized problem.